pinkygrocket/pinkys-peculiar-pack/README.md

 Content original to Pinky's Peculiar Pack is licensed under the MIT license.
 TL;DR: do what you want with my scripts, but they are provided as-is.

-In addition, this pack includes datapack and asset modifications based off various sources.
-Licenses are listed below:
+In addition, this pack includes datapack and asset modifications to and based off various mods.
+Each source and its respective license(s) are listed below:

 * [When Dungeons Arise](https://www.curseforge.com/minecraft/mc-mods/when-dungeons-arise) by [Aureljz](https://www.curseforge.com/members/aureljz/) (modified assets).
 When Dungeons Arise is All Rights Reserved; Aureljz has given permission for this pack's changes.
     * config/paxi/datapacks/ppp_packtweaks/data/dungeons_arise